 And I am guessing that they don’t very much appreciate the art of photography, nor do they understand it.

 It’s like William Eggleston said: “I am afraid that there are more people than I can imagine who can go no further than appreciating a picture that is a rectangle with an object in the middle of it, which they can identify”.
 The namedropping is not random.
-William Eggleston is considered the father of color photography, yet I am sure that his name is relatively unknown to the public, and I have actually heard people say “why are these considered to be good photographs?” when they look at his work.
+William Eggleston is considered the father of color photography, yet I am sure that his name is relatively unknown to the public, and I have actually hear people say “why are these considered to be good photographs?” when they look at his work.
 However, I’ve yet to hear a single person question the works of Picasso, Van Gogh or Monet.
 They might say “I personally don’t like it” but they never say “it’s not good”.
 Our education starts the day we are born, and we get a fair deal on the important painters, writers, poets, maybe even the directors, architects, sculptors, but the photographers get no attention at all.
 If I ask you to name five painters, you will, and most of them will be quite important.
 If I ask you to name five photographers?
 You’ll start by Helmut Newton, some other fashion photographers, a couple of photojournalists and some guy who photographed the Amazon River that you saw being featured in a news site.
 You see, in people’s minds photography is all about shooting weddings, wars, riots, famous people, fashion, beauty, national geographic.
 In people’s minds, good photographs are images that make you go “wow”, and that’s as far as it goes.
-Well that’s not what photography is all about – and a discussion on this subject can really go on forever.
+Well, really, that’s not what photography is all about – and a discussion on this subject can really go on forever.

 A picture is objectively or subjectively good?